HigherOrderCO/HVM/README.md

 Usage
 -----

-__Important: Windows is not currently supported natively, only throught WSL__
+__Important: Windows is not currently supported natively, only through WSL__

 Install HVM2: